gradle/gradle/subprojects/docs/src/docs/release/notes.md

 All workers now use the same working directory to enable reuse.
 Please pass files and directories as arguments instead.

+### Changes to the Gradle Kotlin DSL

+Artifact configuration accessors are now typed `NamedDomainObjectProvider<Configuration>` instead of simply `Configuration`.

+`PluginAware.apply<T>(to)` was renamed `PluginAware.applyTo<T>(target)`.

+Both changes could cause script compilation errors.

+See the [Gradle Kotlin DSL release notes](https://github.com/gradle/kotlin-dsl/releases/tag/v1.0-RC13#breaking-changes) for more information and how to fix builds broken by the changes described above.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.